dojo/docs/quickstart/Animation.rst

 	});
 	animation.play(); // start it up

-**new in Dojo 1.4** - The onEnd and beforeBegin events are fired passing a reference to the node being animation so that you may more easily manipulate a node immediately before or after an animation:
+**new in Dojo 1.4** - The onEnd and beforeBegin events are fired passing a reference to the node being animated so that you may more easily manipulate a node immediately before or after an animation:

 .. code-block :: javascript
     :linenos: